Ask Question

-About Lymphoma > Types of Lymphoma > Aggressive and Indolent Lymphomas
+Types of Lymphoma > Aggressive versus Indolent Lymphomas

-Lymphomas, a cancer of immune cells called lymphocytes, are classified in many ways.
-This page groups lymphomas by how fast or slow they tend to grow - often referred to as the grade: high grade or low grade.
+Lymphomas are a family of blood cell cancers which are classified or grouped in many ways.
+This page groups lymphomas by how fast or slow they tend to grow - often referred to as the grade: high grade or low grade - but also aggressive or indolent.

-When a lymphocyte becomes malignant it's maturation stage -- and there are many more than depicted below -- is arrested (stopped) at that stage, and it's behavior (such as fast growing, refusing to die) is determined, in part, by the behavior of it's normal counterpart.
+When a lymphocyte becomes malignant it's maturation stage is arrested (stopped) at that stage, and it's behavior (such as fast growing, refusing to die) is determined, in part, by the behavior of it's normal counterpart.

-Lymphomas are further categorized by the shape of the cells, how the cells cluster (diffuse vs. follicular), as well as genetic expression that controls all of the above.
+Lymphomas are further categorized by the shape of the cells, how the cells cluster (diffuse vs. follicular), an increasingly by the genetic expression.

 Indolent Lymphomas